Overview

 tooltip.
 Note this function converts column names to sentence case using

-the snakecase::to_sentence_case
+the snakecase::to_sentence_case function.

 plot_data <- penguins %>%